-Make BASSE a Reality for Sussex County Students!
+Make BASSE a Reality for Your Child!

 As a service-learning secondary school, we will provide meaningful, personalized experiences and leadership opportunities for our students.
 Combined with a challenging academic curriculum, BASSE will offer students a unique chance to explore, achieve, and positively impact their school and their community.